QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 }
 ~~~~

-And it is equivalent to the following configuration:
+And it renders the following expanded configuration:

 ~~~~
 {